bipsandbytes/performance_promise/README.md

 You can declare the performance characteristics of your Rails actions in code (right next to the action definition itself), and `performance_promise` will monitor and validate the promise.
 If the action breaks the promise, the `performance_promise` gem will alert you and provide a helpful suggestion with a passing performance annotation.

-You may also choose to enable a default/minimum performance promise for _all_ actions.
-You can reap all the benefits of performance validation without having to make any changes to code except tagging expensive actions.

 Example syntax:
 ```ruby
 class ArticlesController < ApplicationController